sergicanet9/go-hexagonal-api/README.md

 ```

 ## Debug it with VS Code
-Debugging configurations provided in [launch.json](https://github.com/sergicanet9/go-hexagonal-api/blob/main/.vscode/launch.json) for both MongoDB and PostgreSQL.
+Debugging configurations provided in [launch.json](https://github.com/sergicanet9/go-hexagonal-api/blob/main/.vscode/launch.json) for hitting both MongoDB and PostgreSQL containers.
 Just select the desired one in the VS Code´s build-in debugger and run it.
 <br />
 Then open `http://localhost:{port}/swagger/index.html`, where `{port}` is the value specified in [launch.json](https://github.com/sergicanet9/go-hexagonal-api/blob/main/.vscode/launch.json) for the selected configuration.
 <br />
 <br />
 NOTES:
-- Docker is required and the target's database container needs to be running.
+- The target database container needs to be up and running.

 ## Run it with command line
 ```